Air fryers have surged in popularity in recent years, and it’s easy to see why.

 It takes more time to clean an air fryer than cooking in an oven.

 Finally, air fryers can be expensive, bulky, difficult to store, noisy, and they offer limited cooking capacity.

 Bottom line — air fryers have been trending for years, but they are only worth the buzz if they fit your lifestyle.
 If you have a large family, it’ll take too long to make a meal to satisfy a crowd.
 But for couples or people looking for ways to cook quick meals with less oil, it could be the perfect kitchen upgrade.

 My advice?
 Air fryers are not necessary for most kitchens.
 Instead, consider a convection toaster (like this one on Amazon).
-You get all the benefits of an air fryer, but there’s no limit to the foods you can cook, it cooks more food at once, and it’s easier to clean.
+You get all the benefits of an air fryer, but there’s no limit to the foods you can cook, and it cooks more food at once.

 - 10 Types of Microwaves: A Guide to Help You Choose